c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Asynchronous I/O model

 In the _asynchronous I/O model_ (also known as the _overlapped I/O model_) the application makes the non-blocking call and starts a background operation in the kernel.
-When the operation is completed (data are received at the kernel _and_ are copied from kernel-space buffer into user-space buffer), a signal or a thread-based callback is generated to finish the I/O operation.
+When the operation is completed (data are received at the kernel _and_ are copied from a kernel-space buffer into a user-space buffer), a signal or a thread-based callback is generated to finish the I/O operation.

 <sub>A difference between the asynchronous I/O model and the signal-driven I/O model is that with signal-driven I/O, the kernel tells the application when an I/O operation <em>can be initiated</em>, but with the asynchronous I/O model, the kernel tells the application when an I/O operation <em>is completed</em>.</sub>